sagidana/fork/README.md

     - `[`/`]`
     - `<`/`>`

+- BUG: difflib is extremely slow or maybe even freezes
+    - try to comment/indent all lines of a large file
 - BUG: fix all the annoying w movement that do not act as vim
 - BUG: in visual mode, tabs do not uses the right style
 - BUG: status line dont show if cursor is on last line